DarienLibrary/website_content/content/_finished/faq/faq.md

 <br />
 <br />

-#### Do I have to checkout items placed on hold for me?
+#### Do I have to check out items placed on hold for me?
-Yes, please check your items at the self checkouts.
+Yes, please check your items at the self check outs.
 <br />
 <br />